v8/v8/tools/visual_studio/README.txt

 solution with v8_base, v8, v8_mksnapshot and v8_snapshot set up as described
 above and have them depend on v8_snapshot.

+Finally a sample Visual Studio solution file for is provided.
+This solution file includes the two sample projects together with the V8 projects and with the dependencies configured as described above.

 Python requirements
 -------------------
 When using the Microsoft Visual Studio project files Python version 2.4 or later